AreebE/CardMaker/Resources/README.md

 - HandTester: This class is not used by the game - It is just used to test if HandDecider and all of the handtypes work.
 ---
-HandTypes (in HandLogic)
+# HandTypes (in HandLogic)
--
-This folder contains all of the different hand types.
-Here are the conditions of each handtype in order:
+> This folder contains all of the different hand types.
+Here are the conditions of each handtype in order, from highest to lowest:

 - Royal Flush: All cards are of the same suit and contains a Ace, Ten, King, Queen, and Jack
 - Straight Flush: All cards are of the same suit and in consecutive order
 - Four of a Kind: Four cards of the same number are present